You've Been Scrambling Eggs Wrong Your Entire Life

 There's nothing more uplifting than seeing a golden plate of light and fluffy scrambled eggs when you wake up in the morning.
-Granted, they are super versatile and can be cooked many ways from fried, poached, hardboiled, to even an omelet.
+Granted, they are super versatile and can be cooked in many ways from fried, poached, hardboiled, to even an omelet.
 But going with scrambled is always a classic choice, which means, yes, the yolks are included!
-They actually contain a fat-fighting nutrient called choline, so deciding to go for the whole egg instead of just the egg whites is better for you overall as well, especially if you're trying to slim down.
+They contain a fat-fighting nutrient called choline, so deciding to go for the whole egg instead of just the egg whites is better for you overall as well, especially if you're trying to slim down.

 Forking into a pile of custardy, golden goodness, though, comes with a little technique and cooking knowledge.
 To start, you'll need to make sure you have some high-quality eggs.
 We recommend choosing grade AA eggs because they have the best ratios of thick whites to rounded yolks.
 Then, you'll need a whisk.
 The whisk is one of the most underrated cooking tools out there, but it's the secret to whipping up fluffy goodness.